citadel-ai/langcheck/docs/quickstart.md

 ### Unit Testing

-You can write test cases for your LLM application using LangCheck functions.
+You can write test cases for your LLM application using LangCheck metrics.

-For example, if you just have a list of prompts to test against:
+For example, if you only have a list of prompts to test against:

 ```python
 from langcheck.utils import load_json